gklyne/annalist/documents/view-field-types.md

 ## Resource references, imports and file uploads

-Annalist primarily deals with collections of data that are stored as JSON (or JSON-LD) text files, which can in turn reference other resources, including imges and other non-textual media, that are accessible on the Web.
+Annalist primarily deals with collections of data that are stored as JSON (or JSON-LD) text files, which can in turn reference other resources, including images and other non-textual media, that are accessible on the Web.
 But sometimes it is useful to import such resources so that they become part of a published Annalist collection, and to reference such resources.

 Annalist deals with such circumstances by allowing arbitrary files and resources to be "attached" to an Annalist entity, via file upload and web resource import fields.
 These attachments are described and referenced within the JSON part of an entity, and stored alongside the JSON as files of the appropriate type.
 This approach allows Annalist to preserve information about the attachments such as the content type and provenance information.
 Further, Annalist fields in one entity can reference fields in another entity, and for fields using resource renderers such as `RefImage`, a reference to such a field is treated as a reference to the attached resource.